 + JUMP TO RECIPE

-They sell special spoons in Sweden to rest your potato on and insert the knife just to the rim of the spoon, not cutting through the potato.
-But an ordinary large spoon will serve just as well, all you have to be is careful not to slice through.
+Now they sell special spoons in Sweden to rest your potato on and insert the knife just to the rim of the spoon, not cutting through the potato.
+But an ordinary large spoon, wooden or metal, will serve just as well, all you have to be is careful not to slice through.